 95% of B2B buyers are considering vendor-related content as trustworthy when they make purchasing decisions, based on the report of Demand Generation.
-And American Content Marketing Institute also found out that 88% of B2B Enterprise Marketers are using content marketing, and the most used technique they used to generate the right content is analytics tools.
+And American Content Marketing Institute also found out that 88% of B2B Enterprise Marketers are using content marketing, and the most used technique they used to generate the right content is data scraping tools.

 What is Content Marketing?

 Content marketing is “a strategic marketing approach focused on creating and distributing valuable, relevant and consistent content to attract and retain a clearly defined audience, and, ultimately, to drive profitable customer action.”
 It should be operated as an ongoing business process, instead of simply a marketing campaign.

 The keyword in the definition of Content Marketing is “valuable”, which makes it distinguished from conventional marketing.
 That is to say, Content Marketing should be beyond promotional, instead, it should be informative and educational.

 Nevertheless, the goal of content marketing is to drive traffic to the website, or draw attention to the product, and improve the conversion rate, ultimately generate profit.
 To put it more specifically, it helps enterprises growing by improving brand awareness, Lead generation and nurturing, customer engagement, retention, and loyalty.

 The content in Content Marketing mainly refers to digital content.
 From the format of content, it can be divided into: common content like articles, image, infographic, audio, video, and event; premium content assets includes interactive tools, ebooks/white papers, or webinars.

 From the way it is delivered, Content Marketing is composed of blogs, social media posts, webpages, emails, podcasts, videos, and even live broadcasting.
 CMI found out that enterprises use 10 kinds of content tactics on average, which is as follows:

 From another aspect – content generation, Content Creation could break down into: